SamsungInternet/snapwat/README.md

 *NB.
 You should be able to replace `npm` with `yarn` here, but it's not working with yarn v0.15.1.
 Sounds like it should work once [this gets released](https://github.com/yarnpkg/yarn/pull/809).

-For reference, I deploy to Github pages using: ```git subtree push --prefix public origin gh-pages```

 ## Snapwat the name